KTH-UrbanT/mubes-ubem/README.md

 **Example of building geometry construction using MUBES_UBEM for Minneberg District, Stockholm, Sweden**
 The corresponding goejson files are given in the ModelerFolder.
 This example can be launched after having changed the paths to local ones in the Pathways_Template.txt file without any other modification.
+The weather conditions used by default are from San Francisco as the weather file is automaticaly provdied while installing EnergyPlus (see _DB_Data.py_ in the __BuildObject__ folder).
 _python3_ _SimLauncher.py_ will create the idf files and will launch all the simulations.
 _python3_ _ReadOutputs_Template.py_ will read all the simulations' results and make some graphs as presented above.